Unlike fractions

 How to convert unlike fractions into like fractions

-2.1 New Denominator = Change the denominator the LCM.
+New Denominator = LCM of the denominators

-2.3 New Numerator = Multiply the numerator by the the quotient from the previous step.
+New Numerator = Multiply the numerator by the quotient from Dividing the LCM by the denominator of the unlike fraction.

 LCM for 6 and 8 = 24